nitish-murugan/nodeJs_internProject1/README.md

 - ✅ Add new schools with validation
 - ✅ List schools sorted by proximity to user location
-- ✅ MySQL database integration
+- ✅ SQLite database integration (file-based, no server required)
 - ✅ Input validation with Joi
 - ✅ Error handling middleware
 - ✅ CORS enabled